Shaun Sutton

 Shaun Alfred Graham Sutton (14 October 1919 in Hammersmith, London – 14 May 2004 in Norfolk) was an English television writer, director, producer and executive, who worked in the medium for nearly forty years from the 1950s to the 1990s.
-His most important role was as the Head of Drama at BBC Television from the le 1960s until 1981, a role he occupied for longer than anyone else.
+His most important role was as the Head of Drama at BBC Television from the 1960s until 1981, a role he occupied for longer than anyone else.

 Early life

 Sutton's father, Graham Sutton, was a theatre critic and novelist as well as being a teacher at Latymer Upper School, where Sutton himself was educated.
 His mother was an actress, and Sutton followed in her footsteps by enrolling in drama school after leaving Latymer.
 However, the coming of the Second World War interrupted his career and he joined the Royal Navy, seeing action in the Mediterranean and attaining the rank of lieutenant.

 Following the end of the war, Sutton returned to the theatre, but increasingly moved toward writing and producing rather than acting, apparently on the advice of his mother.
 Later in life, he would claim that this advice had saved him from becoming "an ageing, mediocre actor".
 In the late 1940s he met the actress Barbara Leslie, to whom he was married until his death.
 He had four children – one boy and three girls.